South Carolina Sports Betting: Is It Legal & What Are Your Options in 2026?

 Daily Fantasy Sports represents the only broadly accepted legal avenue for South Carolina residents to engage financially with sports outcomes from their phones.
 DFS operates in a de facto legal status: the state has no specific law authorizing it, but the Attorney General has not issued a negative opinion against it, and major operators, including DraftKings and FanDuel, have served SC residents without regulatory interference for years.

-The legal theory underpinning DFS is that it is a game of skill rather than chance: players build lineups based on statistical analysis and sports knowledge, not random outcomes.
+The legal theory underpinning DFS is that it is a game of skill rather than chance.
+Players build lineups based on statistical analysis and sports knowledge, not random outcomes.
 This distinction has been sufficient to keep DFS platforms operating in South Carolina even as traditional sports wagering remains prohibited.
-For Clemson Tigers fans, South Carolina Gamecocks supporters, and followers of Carolina Panthers games, DFS provides a meaningful way to put knowledge to work on game day.
+For Clemson Tigers fans, South Carolina Gamecocks supporters, and Carolina Panthers fans, DFS provides a meaningful way to put knowledge to work on game day.

 DFS in South Carolina: Regulatory Status and Rules